Category: Chinese

 Lions Head Meatballs (Made Here… in Chinatown NY)

 A slew of small mom-and-pop stores and restaurants in NYC Chinatown were hit especially hard during the pandemic.
 In response, Send Chinatown Love, a volunteer community organization, was created to help these struggling businesses.
-Donations to Send Chinatown Love were used to buy meals from local restaurants and then distributed to the elderly and vulnerable community members.
-Win-win.
-Their volunteers also taught businesses how to modernize and broaden their reach.
-Even as the pandemic has receded, Send Chinatown Love has continued to help and grow and has expanded to other Asian communities in New York.
+Donations to Send Chinatown Love were used to buy meals from local restaurants and distribute them to the elderly and vulnerable community members.
+A win-win.
+Their volunteers also taught businesses how to modernize their business practices and broaden their reach via the Internet.
+Even as the pandemic has receded, Send Chinatown Love has continued to help not just Chinatown but other Asian communities in New York.

 A friendly greeting and words of affirmation in the recipient’s native language on a decorated postcard accompany every delivered meal.
 This is the care and compassion of the organizers and volunteers of Send Chinatown Love.
 Who wouldn’t want to be a part of this?
 So while we were in New York, I made postcards and delivered them to a cute little bakery, Partybus Bakeshop with yummy breads & treats in Chinatown.
 I hope my postcards helped brighten someone’s day.